List of The Howard Stern Show staff: Al Rosenberg

 Al Rosenberg was a writer/performer for Howard on WNBC.
 He did numerous voice impressions including Sue Simmons and Dr. Ruth Westheimer.
 In The History of Howard Stern, Howard stated that he hired Al after Imus fired him so that he (Imus) could hire his girlfriend to replace Rosenberg.
 He stayed on at WNBC after Howard was fired because he was still under contract to the station.
 Al also worked on WNEW-AM radio as one half of the morning team with Bob Fitzsimmons.
 He also worked with Ted Brown.
 He later worked again for Howard on the "Channel 9 Show" as a writer.
 Al called into Stern's show in 2007 (during a Paul Mooney interview) to discuss Imus' racism.
 He also appeared on Howard 101's defunct "Miserable Men" program.

 He served on the board of Rise, a non-profit organization and served as Deputy Mayor for East Windsor Township, New Jersey.

-Al died in late June of 2023 at 78 years old.
+Al died in late June 2023 at 78 years old.
 Howard, Robin, Fred and Gary all spoke fondly of him while remembering him on air after his death.
 He was specifically praised for supporting Howard and the show at WNBC.